Monocled004/my-configs/README.md

 # My-configs
-These are my configuration files
+These are my configuration files for Linux Environment